the-serious-programmer/flyway-postgres-squash-script/README.md

 # Flyway postgres squash script
-Script to squash flyway migrations to a single migration file with a postgres database.
+Script to squash flyway migrations to a single migration file based on the current schema of a postgres database.
 Feel free to extend or copy and paste this script into your own projects!

 This script is based on: https://medium.com/att-israel/flyway-squashing-migrations-2993d75dae96.